elmtree-askmo/cloudcannon-app/content/learn/sociology/how-do-global-health-concerns-such-as-pandemics-influence-future-preparedness-strategies.md

 url: /learn/sociology/questions/how-do-global-health-concerns-such-as-pandemics-influence-future-preparedness-strategies
 score: -1.0
 related_article1:
-    id: 168367
+    id: 168359
     title: >-
-        What are the community reactions to new public transit projects?
+        What are the cultural tensions that arise from immigration, and how do they affect local communities?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-community-reactions-to-new-public-transit-projects
+    url: /learn/sociology/questions/what-are-the-cultural-tensions-that-arise-from-immigration-and-how-do-they-affect-local-communities
 related_article2:
-    id: 168369
+    id: 168360
     title: >-
-        What are the effects of shifts in political ideologies, such as the rise of nationalism, on elections?
+        How do technological advancements change communication and lead to technological dependency?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-the-effects-of-shifts-in-political-ideologies-such-as-the-rise-of-nationalism-on-elections
+    url: /learn/sociology/questions/how-do-technological-advancements-change-communication-and-lead-to-technological-dependency
 related_article3:
-    id: 168352
+    id: 168360
     title: >-
-        What are some examples of forced social changes, and how do they impact daily life?
+        How do technological advancements change communication and lead to technological dependency?
     subject: Sociology
-    url: /learn/sociology/questions/what-are-some-examples-of-forced-social-changes-and-how-do-they-impact-daily-life
+    url: /learn/sociology/questions/how-do-technological-advancements-change-communication-and-lead-to-technological-dependency
 related_article4:
-    id: 168357
+    id: 168367
     title: >-
-        What strategies might governments employ in response to tariff impositions?
+        What are the community reactions to new public transit projects?
     subject: Sociology
-    url: /learn/sociology/questions/what-strategies-might-governments-employ-in-response-to-tariff-impositions
+    url: /learn/sociology/questions/what-are-the-community-reactions-to-new-public-transit-projects
 related_article5:
-    id: 168365
+    id: 168352
     title: >-
-        What challenges do immigrants face in cultural integration, and how does prejudice affect this process?
+        What are some examples of forced social changes, and how do they impact daily life?
     subject: Sociology
-    url: /learn/sociology/questions/what-challenges-do-immigrants-face-in-cultural-integration-and-how-does-prejudice-affect-this-process
+    url: /learn/sociology/questions/what-are-some-examples-of-forced-social-changes-and-how-do-they-impact-daily-life
 ---

 &nbsp;